optimizely/react-sdk/README.md

 | `defaultDecideOptions`       | `[DISABLE_DECISION_EVENT]` | avoids duplicate decision events if the client will also fire them after hydration  |
 | `odpOptions.disabled`        | `true`                     | Disables ODP event manager processing during SSR — avoids unnecessary event batching, API calls, and VUID tracking overhead |

+> **ODP audience segments during SSR:** Disabling ODP prevents automatic segment fetching, but you can still make audience-segment-based decisions by passing pre-fetched segments via the `qualifiedSegments` prop on `OptimizelyProvider`.
+See the [Limitations — ODP segments](#limitations) section for details.

 ### React Server Components

 The SDK can also be used directly in React Server Components without `OptimizelyProvider`.
 Create an instance, set the user, wait for readiness, and make decisions — all within an `async` server component: